UoY-RoboStar/robochart-ann-components/README.md

    for the purpose of comparing their CSP semantics.
  - A `RoboChart_With_ANNs` directory, that contains a RoboChart project `Segway-ANN`, which is the version of the Segway with the new version of RoboTool supporting ANN components.
  - A directory `Segway_Proofs` that contains CSP files for proving properties about the automatically generated CSP semantics from the
    `SegwayComparison` project, and those semantics with an ANN process added manually.
 This includes showing that the ANN semantics are cyclic.
+There is also a `Simplified Segway Semantics` folder with a generated simpler semantics for reasoning, that is equivalent to the overall behaviour of the Segway.

 The `Supporting Proofs` directory contains additional files supporting our verification strategy:
 - CSPM documents supporting